 Abstract

-Aims: To investigate the prevalence of primary resistance of H. pylori to amoxicillin and to assess its association with pbp1A point mutations in Vietnamese.
+Aims: To investigate the prevalence of primary resistance of H. pylori to amoxicillin and to assess its association with pbp1A point mutations in Vietnamese patients.

-Methods: Naïve patients who presenting with dyspepsia undergoing upper gastrointestinal endoscopy were recruited.
-Rapid urease test and PCR assay were used to diagnose H. pylori infection.
-Amoxicillin susceptibility was examined by E-test.
-Molecular detection of mutant pbp1A gene conferring amoxicillin resistance was carried out by real-time PCR followed by direct sequencing of PCR products.
-Phylogenetic analyses were performed using Tamura-Nei genetic distance model and Neighbor-Joining tree build method.
+Methods: Naive patients who presented with dyspepsia undergoing upper gastrointestinal endoscopy were recruited.
+Rapid urease tests and PCR assays were used to diagnose H. pylori infection.
+Amoxicillin susceptibility was examined by E-tests.
+Molecular detection of the mutant pbp1A gene conferring amoxicillin resistance was carried out by real-time PCR followed by direct sequencing of the PCR products.
+Phylogenetic analyses were performed using the Tamura-Nei genetic distance model and the neighbour-joining tree building method.

-Results: There were 308 patients (46.1% male and 53.9% female, p = 0.190) with H. pylori infection.
-The mean age of patients was 40.5 ± 11.4 years, ranging from 18 to 74 years old.
-The E-test was used to test for susceptibility to amoxicillin (minimum inhibitory concentration (MIC) ≤ 0.125 μg/ml) in 101 isolates; of which the rate of primarily resistant strains to amoxicillin was 25.7%.
-270 sequences of pbp1A gene fragments were analyzed.
-There were 77 amino acid substitution positions investigated, spanning amino acids 310 – 596, with the proportion varied from 0.4% to 100%.
-Seven amino acid changes were investigated to be significantly different between amoxicillin sensitive (AmoxS) and amoxicillin resistant (AmoxR) samples, including Phe366 to Leu (p < 0.001), Ser414 to Arg (p < 0.001), Glu/Asn464-465 (p = 0.009), Val469 to Met (p = 0.021), Phe473 to Val (p < 0.001), Asp479 to Glu (p = 0.044), and Ser/Ala/Gly595-596 (p = 0.001).
-Phylogenetic analyses suggested other molecular mechanisms might contribute to the amoxicillin resistance in H. pylori besides alterations in PBP1A.
+Results: There were 308 patients (46.1% men and 53.9% women, p = 0.190) with H. pylori infection.
+The mean age of the patients was 40.5 ± 11.4 years, ranging from 18 to 74 years old.
+The E-test was used to determine the susceptibility to amoxicillin (minimum inhibitory concentration (MIC) ≤ 0.125 μg/ml) in 101 isolates, among which the rate of primarily resistant strains to amoxicillin was 25.7%.
+Then, 270 sequences of pbp1A gene fragments were analysed.
+There were 77 amino acid substitution positions investigated, spanning amino acids 310–596, with the proportion varying from 0.4% to 100%.
+Seven amino acid changes were significantly different between amoxicillin-sensitive (AmoxS) and amoxicillin-resistant (AmoxR) samples, including Phe366 to Leu (p < 0.001), Ser414 to Arg (p < 0.001), Glu/Asn464-465 (p = 0.009), Val469 to Met (p = 0.021), Phe473 to Val (p < 0.001), Asp479 to Glu (p = 0.044), and Ser/Ala/Gly595-596 (p = 0.001).
+Phylogenetic analyses suggested that other molecular mechanisms might contribute to amoxicillin resistance in H. pylori in addition to the alterations in PBP1A.

-Conclusions: We reported the emergence of amoxicillin-resistance Helicobacter pylori strains in Vietnamese and the new mutations statistically associated to this antimicrobial resistance.
-Further studies are needed to identify additional mechanisms contributing to this resistance in Vietnamese.
+Conclusions: We reported the emergence of amoxicillin-resistant Helicobacter pylori strains in Vietnam and new mutations statistically associated with this antimicrobial resistance.
+Additional studies are necessary to identify the mechanisms contributing to this resistance in Vietnam.

 Keywords: Amoxicillin resistance; Helicobacter pylori; mutation; pbp1A gene, Vietnam